-If you’re struggling with menopause symptoms, then it’s important to remember that you’re not alone.
+If you’re struggling with menopause symptoms, it’s important to remember that you’re not alone.

-Nearly one billion women across the globe are coping with menopause and over 80% say that symptoms interfere with their daily life.
+Nearly one billion women across the globe are coping with menopause, and 80% say that symptoms interfere with their daily lives.
 Sixty percent of women also say that menopause is negatively affecting them at work.

 Some of the most common symptoms of menopause include hot flushes, sleep issues, weight gain, brain fog, and bladder problems.
 Symptoms can start months or years before your periods stop and often last around four years after your last period.
-Though, for some women symptoms can go on longer.
+However, for some women, symptoms can persist longer.

 Dealing with these symptoms can be frustrating and debilitating.
 Adding to the problem is the fact that two-thirds of women say that there isn’t enough help or understanding when it comes to menopause.

-We’ve also worked with Stella to pull together five common symptoms of menopause and offer tips on how to ease them.
-We hope you find them useful.
+With this in mind, we’ve pulled together five common symptoms of menopause – plus tips on how to ease them.

 1. Brain fog

 You might find that you can’t remember names and dates as easily, you’re struggling to concentrate when you read or watch TV, or you become more reliant on to-do lists.
-Many women say they feel as though they’re wading through thick mud or that their brain has turned to cotton wool.
+Many women say they feel as though they’re wading through thick mud or that their brains have turned to cotton wool.

 So, what causes brain fog?
 Brain fog is caused by a drop in oestrogen and progesterone levels, which play an important role in cognition and memory.

 If you’re struggling with brain fog, you’re certainly not alone.
-Around two-thirds of women report some sort of brain fog in perimenopause, which describes the years leading up to menopause.
+Around two-thirds of women report cognitive symptoms, including brain fog, in perimenopause and menopause.

-There are also a number of things you can do to help…
+There are also several things you can do to help…

-- Learn something new.
-It’s never too late to learn something new.
-Doing so can help your brain strengthen existing neuron pathways, and produce new neurons and pathways.
+Learn something new.
+It’s never too late, and doing so can help your brain strengthen existing neuron pathways, and produce new ones.
 This increases brain plasticity, which supports learning and memory, and increases the brain’s ability to change and adapt.
+For inspiration, check out our article: 18 ways to step outside of your comfort zone.

 - Eat brain foods.
 There are certain foods which are particularly good for brain health, such as blueberries, oily fish, and avocados.
-A Mediterranean diet has also been associated with improved brain function.
+A Mediterranean diet has also been linked to enhanced brain function.

 - Focus on one thing at a time.
-Brain fog can leave you feeling overwhelmed, so it can help to break tasks down into smaller, more manageable chunks and to think about them one at a time.
-Often, trying to multitask can make things worse, so this is best avoided.
+Brain fog can leave you feeling overwhelmed, so it can help to break tasks down into smaller, more manageable chunks.
+Often, trying to multitask can make things worse, so it is best avoided.

 2. Urinary incontinence

 A loss of bladder control might take you by surprise during menopause, as it’s probably one of the symptoms that people speak about least.
-However, it affects 30-40% of those in the run-up to menopause, rising to 50% post menopause.
+However, it affects 30-40% of mid-life women, and 50% postmenopause.

 Urinary incontinence can affect your confidence and leave you feeling vulnerable.
 You might notice that you leak when you laugh, cough, sneeze, or lift something heavy.
 Dashes to the loo with little warning can also become more frequent, often with little to no warning signs.

-This is because oestrogen helps to keep your bladder and urethra healthy, so when levels drop, the pelvic floor muscles that support your bladder can become weaker, which can cause incontinence.
+This is because oestrogen helps to keep your bladder and urethra healthy, so when levels drop, the pelvic floor muscles that support your bladder can weaken, which can cause incontinence.

 Though this can be distressing, the following tips might help…

-- Plan ahead.
+Plan ahead.
 If you’re going out for the day, it can help to find out in advance where your nearest toilets will be.
 You might also want to try wearing absorbent pants or knickers to manage leaks and help you feel more confident.
-These days, there are plenty of companies online that make attractive knickers that are also absorbent.
+These days, online companies make attractive absorbent knickers.

-- Strengthen your pelvic floor.
-There are plenty of quick and easy exercises you can do to help reduce the risk of leaks.
-The Stella app can provide you with a personalised pelvic floor plan.
+Strengthen your pelvic floor.
+There are plenty of quick and easy exercises to help reduce the risk of leaks.

 - Talk to your doctor.
 If the feeling of always needing to pee is affecting your quality of life, you might want to talk to your doctor about taking a bladder relaxant.
 In some cases, these can work well alongside bladder training and pelvic floor strengthening exercises.